jbfavre/trafficserver/doc/admin-guide/plugins/lua.en.rst

 **description:** Issues a synchronous but still non-block http request with the ``url`` and the optional ``table``.

-Returns a Lua table with several slots (res.status, res.header, res.body, and res.truncated).
+Returns a Lua table with serveral slots (res.status, res.header, res.body, and res.truncated).

 ``res.status`` holds the response status code.